 This beef taco salad makes for a quick (but extremely satisfying) throw-together dinner on busy weeknights and weekends alike!

 In my mind, there is truly nothing more satisfying than tacos.
-ANY kind of taco (breakfast tacos, barbacoa tacos, carnitas tacos, and the list goes on and on) will do – essentially if it’s stuffed into a tortilla, I LOVE it.
+ANY kind of taco (freezer breakfast tacos, slow cooker barbacoa tacos, Intstant Pot carnitas tacos, and the list goes on and on) will do – essentially if it’s stuffed into a tortilla, I LOVE it.
 While this taco salad does not include tortillas (though a few crushed tortilla chips wouldn’t be a bad addition!), it is yummy and satisfying enough that you won’t miss the tortilla one bit.
 BOLD STATEMENT, I know, but it is so true!
 This beef taco salad delivers all of the delicious Mexican-inspired spices and flavors but sits on top of a salad for a dinner that will satisfy (but not overstuff) you!

 Our Favorite Ground Beef